PhanKydeptrai/TubeTuner/README_EN.md

 - Hide/show other controls (like like/dislike buttons, comments)
 - Custom shortcut keys
 - Whitelist/blacklist channels
-- Dark mode for popup
+- Additional color themes
 - Hide thumbnail duration on the homepage
 - Timer to automatically enable/disable based on time
 - Sync settings with Chrome account
 - Option to hide other parts of YouTube (like Trending, Subscriptions)